-The Court is aware that, for many reasons, there may be a significant delay in obtaining hearing times.
-The Court encourages the parties to consider the use of a Special Magistrate pursuant to Florida Rule of Civil Procedure 1.490(b).
+The Court is aware that, in particular cases, the parties are may benefit from the employ of a Special Magistrate pursuant to Florida Rule of Civil Procedure 1.490(b).
 If all parties agree to the appointment of a Special Magistrate, please submit a Joint Motion to Appoint Special Magistrate along with a proposed Order identifying the Special Magistrate and the issues to be handled by him or her.
 The parties are responsible for the cost of the Special Magistrate.